-Shops 17 & 18, 19/33 Kent Road, Mascot NSW 2020
+Location: Shops 17 & 18, 19/33 Kent Road, Mascot, NSW 2020 Ph: (02) 8319 4090

 The standout feature of La Bufala is its method of making pizza dough.
 La Bufala uses Type 1 stone-ground flour (whereas most other pizzerias use Type 0 or Type 00) for the dough, which is then left to rise naturally for 48 hours.

-To put it simply, this flour and dough-making technique is not only better for the digestive system (as the flour is high in fiber), but it also creates a dough that is equally crispy and soft.
+To put it simply, this flour and dough-making technique is not only better for the digestive system (as the flour is high in fibre), but it also creates a dough that is equally crispy and soft.

 Owner Lucio De Falco is literally known as one of the best pizza makers in Sydney, to the point where he is the vice president Australasia of the Associazione Verace Pizza Napoletana.